 - Can lock you in a yoyo market.

 One Cancels Other Order (FX Hedge with Upside Potential)

-Basically, this is a combination of limit and stop loss orders.
+This is a combination of both limit and stop loss orders.
 When combined, the two tools can provide you with a near-complete foreign currency hedge.
 If using our example the exchange rate hedging would see you set a stop loss at 1.54 and a limit order at 1.58.
-Whenever, any of these rates is reached, the transaction will get executed at that rate.
-Basically, this would enable you to hedge against wide market movements while keeping an upside potential (limited though).
+Whenever either of these rates are reached, the transaction will get executed at that rate.
+Basically, this would enable you to create an FX hedge against wide market movements while keeping an upside potential (limited though).

-As the graph suggests, this kind of order really protects against volatility and enables to hedge while keeping an upside potential.
+As the graph suggests, this kind of order provides a foreign currency hedge against severe volatility and enables the customer to keep some upside potential.